marinadelconte/BookSearchEngine/README.md

 ## Description
-The Book Search Engine is an application that was created using React.
-My task was to take starter code
+The Book Search Engine is an application that was created using React, MERN stack, node.js/express.js and graphql.
+My task was to take starter code for a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.

 ## Installation